Anarion-zuo/GitBook_Algorithm/introduction-to-algorithm.md

 ### Example: Text Justification

 For a given text, split text into “good” lines.
 We can only cut between word boundaries.
 The text is taken as a list of words.
-Define some “word badness”:
+Define some “word badness” for a line:
 $$
 badness(i,j)=\begin{cases}
 (page\_width-total\_width)^N & N=\text{2 or 3 or others}\\